Nextdoor Holdings Inc. (KIND) Reveals an Earnings Mystery

-Nextdoor Holdings Inc. (NYSE:KIND) went up by 9.09% from its latest closing price compared to the recent 1-year high of $18.59.
-The company’s stock price has collected 6.98% of gains in the last five trading sessions.
+Nextdoor Holdings Inc. (NYSE:KIND) went down by -3.69% from its latest closing price compared to the recent 1-year high of $18.59.
+The company’s stock price has collected 3.16% of gains in the last five trading sessions.

 Is It Worth Investing in Nextdoor Holdings Inc. (NYSE :KIND) Right Now?